 While people often associate theft with stealing cars or money, theft encompasses a broad range of conduct and not just tangible property.
 For instance, it's theft to unlawfully connect to another's TV cable line, dine and dash, or accept and keep a misdelivered package without trying to find its owner.
 Here are the definitions of property and services that can be stolen.

 Property or services.
 Property includes money, personal (tangible or intangible) or real property, contract rights, or any article, substance, or thing of value.
-Services refer to labor, professional service, transportation, telephone, mail or other public services, public utilities, hospitality services, admission to exhibitions, and the use of vehicles or other property.
+Services refer to labor, professional services, transportation, telephone, mail or other public services, public utilities, hospitality services, admission to exhibitions, and the use of vehicles or other property.

 Intent to deprive.
+When theft involves property, the prosecutor's job isn't necessarily to prove that a defendant intended to keep the property for oneself.
+Rather, the intent focuses on the loss or deprivation to the owner.
 A person deprives another of their property in one of three ways by (1) withholding it from the owner permanently or for such an extended period of time that the owner loses a major portion of its economic value or benefit, (2) withholding property with the intent to return it only after receipt of a reward or other compensation, and (3) disposing of the property in a way that makes it unlikely the owner will be able to recover it.

 (N.D.
 Cent.
-Code §§ 12.1-23-01, -02, -07, -10 (2021).)
+Code §§ 12.1-23-01, 12.1-23-02, 12.1-23-07, 12.1-23-10 (2025).)

 Like most states, North Dakota classifies its theft offenses according to the monetary value or type of property or services involved.
 The general tipping point from a misdemeanor to felony theft involves stolen property or services worth more than $1,000.
 But, in some instances, theft carries felony penalties regardless of value—examples include stealing firearms, vehicles, or drugs.
-Let's take a closer look at how this state defines and penalizes theft offenses.

 The punishment for these offenses includes up to 360 days in jail and a $3,000 fine.